 Can I choose which province to live in after getting PR?+

-Generally yes — PR holders have the right to live anywhere in Canada.
-Some PNP nominees may have an informal expectation to settle in the nominating province, but this is not legally enforceable under the Canadian Charter of Rights and Freedoms after obtaining PR.
+Generally yes: PR holders have the right to live anywhere in Canada.
+Some PNP nominees may feel an expectation to settle in the nominating province, but mobility within Canada is broadly protected under the Canadian Charter of Rights and Freedoms once you are a permanent resident.